 Gallaher’s Blue Cigarettes

-In the 20th century, he divided the company in Belfast, specialised in cigarettes, and Wales specialised in cigars.
-Gallaher’s success also lied in his capability of purchasing most of the rival companies.
+In the 20th century, he divided the company into Belfast, which specialised in cigarettes, and Wales specialised in cigars.
+Gallaher’s success also lay in his capability of purchasing most of the rival companies.
 He obtained J.R.
 Freeman, Benson & Hedges, J. A. Pattreiouex, and, finally, Cope Bros & Co.
 Moreover, the company’s expansion went on when Gallaher bought Russia’s major cigarette brand, Liggett Ducat.

 Belfast Metropolitan College

 Belfast Metropolitan College is one of the finest universities in Northern Ireland that provide high education.
 It started in the early 1900s with the opening of the Municipal Technical Institute.
 In 2018, the college turns 112 years.
 Being around for over a century reveals a timeline of exceptional success that adds to the history of Belfast.

 No wonder those who built up the college were a group of the city’s prominent business leaders.
 Nowadays, the college provides many flexible programs that fit many students.
 The programs include full-time and part-time ones.

 Belfast Marina Harbour

 Another part of the history of Belfast is that it’s home to the largest marina in the city centre of Northern Ireland.
 Titanic Quarter houses the marina and it provides docks for yachts, the Titanic Belfast, and the Odyssey (SSE Arena).
 We will shortly mention important details about the latter.